geschnee/ai-talkmaster/readme.md

 You can host your own AI Talkmaster instance.
 It is recommended to use docker and requires some knowledge about networking, docker and IT in general.

-As a server hoster you can decide to use opensource large language models (e.g. Ollama) or closed source providers (e.g. OpenAI).
+As a server hoster you can decide to use open-source large language models (e.g. Ollama) or closed source providers (e.g. OpenAI).
-Similarly the server hoster can decide to include or ommit the audio streaming features and can decide to use opensource (e.g. Kokoro) or closed source (e.g. OpenAI) to generate the audio.
+Similarly the server hoster can decide to include or ommit the audio streaming features and can decide to use open-source (e.g. Kokoro) or closed source (e.g. OpenAI) to generate the audio.
 There are configuration examples included in this repository at docker/hosting and aitalkmaster-server/config for these four scenarios:
 - Ollama Text with Kokoro Audio
 - Ollama Text without Audio